b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 Excerpts from [Encouraging Joseph Smith to Practice Plural Marriage – The Accounts of the Angel with a Drawn Sword](http://ensignpeakfoundation.org/wp-content/uploads/2013/03/Encouraging-Joseph-Smith-to-Practice-Plural-Marriage-The-Accounts-of-the-Angel-with-a-Drawn-Sword.pdf):

-> So in the face of multiple anxieties, what might have prompted Joseph Smith to move forward personally and once again marry polygamously and teach others to do likewise?
-Several writers left accounts from the Nauvoo period that Joseph told of an angel with a sword who threatened him if he did not proceed.
+> *So in the face of multiple anxieties, what might have prompted Joseph Smith to move forward personally and once again marry polygamously and teach others to do likewise?
+Several writers left accounts from the Nauvoo period that Joseph told of an angel with a sword who threatened him if he did not proceed.*
 >
-> Several accounts relate how Joseph appeared to have felt genuine fear at the time.
+> *Several accounts relate how Joseph appeared to have felt genuine fear at the time.
 Mary Elizabeth Rollins Lightner recalled that the sword-threat was not symbolic: ==“Joseph told me that he was afraid when the angel appeared to him and told him to take other wives.
 He hesitated, and the angel appeared to him the third time with a drawn sword in his hand and threatened his life if he did not fulfill the commandment.”== Erastus Snow claimed that Joseph had “to plead on his knees before the Angel for his Life.”
 On another occasion, Joseph reportedly affirmed: “God commanded me to obey it [plural marriage].
-He said to me that unless I accept it and introduce it, and practice it, I, together with my people, should be damned and cut off from this time henceforth.
+He said to me that unless I accept it and introduce it, and practice it, I, together with my people, should be damned and cut off from this time henceforth.*

 Seems odd to me that the pivotal figure in restoring the church would be “damned and cut off” after having founded the church, if he didn’t do this one particular thing that his family and peers disapproved of.

+&nbsp;

-> The time arrived; but Joseph, in virtuous desperation, concluded rather to flee the city than be the medium of communicating a matter so repugnant to his mind.
-He mounted his horse and galloped from the town, but was met by an angel with a drawn sword, and threatened with instant destruction unless he immediately returned and fulfilled his mission.
+> *The time arrived; but Joseph, in virtuous desperation, concluded rather to flee the city than be the medium of communicating a matter so repugnant to his mind.
+He mounted his horse and galloped from the town, but was met by ==an angel with a drawn sword, and threatened with instant destruction== unless he immediately returned and fulfilled his mission.*

 I can’t claim to understand motivation or reasoning behind this, but that seems pretty uncharacteristic of God to arrange that encounter.
 [God’s work cannot be frustrated](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/3?lang=eng&id=p1#p1), _unless_ the one individual called to restore the Gospel hesitates when being told to get bangin' your wife.